mickaelvieira/CollectionJson/README.md

      }
 }
 ```
-...however others entities will not be wrapped within an envelope when they are converted in a JSON or an Array.
+...however others entities will not be wrapped when they are converted in a JSON or an Array.

 ```php
 $template = new Template();